-When rigging a diver with a cowbell this attractor is attached directly to the back of the diver and terminated like before with a 12 to 18 inch leader and a spoon, or spin-n-glo.
-(Photo credit: Mark Romanack)
+When rigging a diver with a cowbell this attractor is attached directly to the back of the diver and terminated like before with a 12- to an 18-inch leader and a spoon, or spin-n-glo.

-The Fish Flash version is rigged similar in that the Fish Flash is attached directly to the back of the diver, then a 50 to 72 inch leader is added and terminated to a spoon, spin-n-glo or wobbling crankbait.
+The Fish Flash version is rigged similarly in that the Fish Flash is attached directly to the back of the diver, then a 50- to 72-inch leader is added and terminated to a spoon, spin-n-glo or wobbling crankbait.

 THROW THE KITCHEN SINK AT THEM

-On bigger boats some anglers will add a third downrigger positioned in the middle of the boat and stack two divers per side of the boat by fishing one diver on super braid and a second on wire line that fishes deeper with less line out.
+On bigger boats, some anglers will add a third downrigger positioned in the middle of the boat and stack two divers per side of the boat by fishing one diver on super braid and a second on a wireline that fishes deeper with less line out.

 SUMMING IT UP

-Trolling with attractor rigs requires using downrigger rods, diver rods, line counter reels and stout line.
-Because lake trout average 10 pound in size and often grow to 20, 30 and even 40 pounds it pays to gear up with tackle adequate for the job.
+Trolling with attractor rigs requires using downrigger rods, diver rods, line counter reels and stout lines.
+Because lake trout average 10 pounds in size and often grow to 20, 30 and even 40 pounds it pays to gear up with tackle adequate for the job.